connamara/quickfixn/Examples/README.txt

 It will let initiators connect to it, and logs all admin and application level messages to the screen.
 It does not process these messages.

+Program.cs demonstrates how to setup and start a new acceptor object from the Session settings file.
+SimpleAcceptorApp.cs implements the Application interface and is where you would handle all your application level logic.

 Configure the SimpleAcceptor by modifying SimpleAcceptor/simpleacc.cfg This configuration file defines the FIX Sessions the acceptor will handle.
 For more information - http://quickfixn.org/tutorial/configuration